tasriyan/Knara.MultiTenant.IsolationEnforcer/tests/MultiTenant.Enforcer.RoslynTests/roslyn_tests_scenarios.md

 		modelBuilder.ApplyConfiguration(new ProjectConfiguration());
 	}
 }
-// Using dbcontext directly - not using TenantRepository
+// Using dbcontext directly - not using TenantIsolatedRepository
-// SHOULD COMPILE because SafeDbContext is derived from TenantDbContext THAT ENSURES TENANT ISOLATION public class SomeSafeService(SafeDbContext context)
+// SHOULD COMPILE because SafeDbContext is derived from TenantIsolatedDbContext THAT ENSURES TENANT ISOLATION public class SomeSafeService(SafeDbContext context)
 {
 	public async Task<Project?> GetByIdAsync(Guid id)